Tour a Small Kitchen With Maxed-Out Character

 When people renovate their kitchen, they tend to pin down which color to paint their cabinetry, then move on to the next decision as quickly and painlessly as possible.
 Not Sean Lewis and Geoffrey O’Donnell, who chose to stain some of the cabinets and paint others in their 1920 Philadelphia home — complicating things in a good way.

-“I thought it would be fun to experiment,” says Sean, a kitchen designer.
+“I thought it would be fun to experiment,” says Sean of Airy Kitchens.
 And he didn’t stop there.
 The space, which had last been redone in orangey wood sometime in the ’80s, now has three kinds of countertops (soapstone, marble and wood on the hutch), two types of cabinet door hardware and an overall style that walks the line between timeless and totally fresh.

 “The different textures and colors create a rich and unique look, even without any patterns,” says Sean.
 “I can’t imagine us ever growing tired of it.”